cogment/cogment-py-sdk/test/readme.md

 ## Application Usage Examples & Pseudo-Orchestrator Instances

+The files included here in this test directory provide basic usage and test examples for different aspects of the python Cogment 1.0 SDK.
 The following table outlines the usage examples, pseudo orchestrator instances, and other file relationships used when running the usage examples.
-The agent, environment, pre-hook and datalog usage examples call the appropriate Cogment 1.0 Python SDK services.
+The client, agent, environment, pre-hook and datalog are essentially user Usage Example files and call the appropriate Cogment 1.0 Python SDK services while the Pseudo Orchestrator files act as the orchestrator.

 | Usage Example | Usage Example File | Pseudo Orchestrator File | Other Files |
 | ------------ |--------- | --------- | ---- |